Stuycs-K/final-project-10-caterz-liue/README.md

 # APCS Final Project
 THIS DOCUMENT IS REQUIRED
 ## Group Info
-Gasliught, Caterkeep, Girlboss
-Zameen Cater
-Erica Liu
+Gasliught, Caterkeep, Girlboss: Zameen Cater & Erica Liu (APCS PD10)
-APCS PD10
 ## Overview
 Our project is a hybrid of 8-ball pool and golf.
 The goal of the game is to pocket all of the balls of your type (solid or striped) and then pocket the 8-ball to win.
 The rules follow standard pool rules, but the golf aspect is the addition of obstacles: sand slows down the balls while ice accelerates the balls.
 There are also different shapes for the tables.
 ## Instructions